 Back in the day, many people never gave a second thought to utility usage or cost.
 They blithely left the lights on and the heat or air conditioner running whether they were actually occupying a room or not.
 Additionally, many people allowed the water to run full blast while they brushed their teeth.
 These days, most people are conscious about turning off lights when they leave a room or running water only to rinse while brushing their teeth.

-Some of the biggest energy vampires are appliances and electronics.
-Of course, you can’t turn off your refrigerator, but you can connect your toaster oven and coffee maker to a power strip which you turn off when you’re not using your appliances.
+Some of the most prominent energy vampires are appliances and electronics.
+Of course, you can’t turn off your refrigerator, but you can connect your toaster oven and coffee maker to a power strip that you turn off when you’re not using your appliances.
 You can do the same with your computer and television, both of which employ standby power, which allows them to respond immediately when you press the “on” button.
 Washing your clothes in cold water will get them just as clean while saving you a ton of money.

-For purchases you can anticipate, it’s smart to know when the best savings can be had.
+For purchases, you can anticipate, it’s smart to know when the best savings can be had.
 For instance, the holiday season is often a great time to buy pricey electronics, because merchants are anxious for sales.
-By contrast, January is a great time to buy furniture, carpeting and air conditioners.
+By contrast, January is a great time to buy furniture, carpeting, and air conditioners.
 Look for online resources that include comprehensive lists so that you can be sure you’re getting the best possible deal.

 Used merchandise can provide huge bargains.
-Check out consignment shops for great bargains on designer fashions.
+Check out consignment shops for great deals on designer fashions.
 Refurbished electronics often carry similar warranties as new merchandise.
 Floor models or merchandise from a previous season represent great bargains for furniture or appliances.
 They can’t be sold as new even though they’ve only been “used” as demonstration models.
 In many instances, there are only slight cosmetic blemishes that are easily hidden or corrected.

 You can’t function without your morning coffee, but do you really need to pay $4 or $5 every morning for a concoction with whipped cream?
 You’ll save a ton of money by brewing your own coffee at home and taking it along in a commuter cup.
 Movie buffs can keep up with the latest flicks by opting for matinee shows or waiting a couple of months to buy or rent the hottest titles on DVD.

 Shop your closet before you hit the malls.
-You may surprise yourself by discovering a really great accessory or major wardrobe staple.
+You may surprise yourself by discovering a really great accessory or an essential wardrobe staple.
 Or set up an exchange with a few of your friends – their cast-offs may be a perfect complement those hard-to-match items in your wardrobe.
 And with the money you save, you’ll have more cash available for that really great coat, sweater or pair of boots.

 One area where you can potentially rack up savings is during tax time.
 Deductions and tax credits can make a significant impact on your total tax liability.
-Keeping track of your receipts during the year makes it that much easier to properly claim any tax credits or deductions to which you re entitled once April rolls around.
+Keeping track of your receipts during the year makes it that much easier to rightly claim any tax credits or deductions to which you re entitled once April rolls around.
 Set up a filing or category system so that your receipts are automatically sorted as you collect them, rather than scrambling in a mad rush to meet the deadline.